-We should not assume that because we are eating only vegetables we must be healthy.
+We should not assume that because we are eating mostly vegetables we must be healthy.
 Whether motivated by concern for animals, environmental impact, excessive antibiotics in the meat supply or a desire to minimize fats and lose weight, a vegetarian or vegan diet requires planing.
 Along with a variety of the best fresh fruits and vegetables, we must include essential protein, omega-3, calcium, vitamin D and vitamin B12 as part of our regular nutrition.

 Persons over 50 are advised to take a B12 supplement even if they consume animal products.
 Vitamin B12 deficiency symptoms intersect cardiovascular, endocrinological, dermatological, urology, gastroenterological, rheumatological, neurological, and obstetrics specialties.
 If you have health issues, it is wise to consult with a qualified physician before pursuing alternative health remedies.

 Are you craving vitamin B12?
 You should be, whether you are symptomatic or not.
 It's an essential vitamin affecting our energy, skin, digestion, heart function, genetic reproduction and thought processes.
 Which source will you choose?
 Nutritional guidelines are available for vegans/vegetarians from ChooseMyPlate.org.

 Vitamin B12 Overview

 Everything you want to know about vitamin B12 but were afraid to ask:

 Vitamin B12 is required for the proper function and development of the brain, nerves, blood cells and many other parts of the body.